JSpeedie/G2ME-legacy/README.md

 TheBestPlayer AGoodPlayer 3 2 1 1 2018
 ```

-For this example, let's call this file `ExampleBracket`.
-Depending on how
+Let's call this file `ExampleBracket`.
+Depending on how you want the data
-you want the data calculated, you have several ways of continuing.
-For the
+calculated, you have several ways of continuing.
+For the example, let's assume
-example, let's assume you want RD adjustments for absence.
+you want RD adjustments for absence (standard Glicko2 practice).

 ```
 $ G2ME -b ExampleBracket
 ```

-The Glicko2 data is now stored in 4 files found in `.players/`
+The Glicko2 data is now stored in 4 files found in `.players/`...

 ```
 $ ls -1 .players/